dkelter17/nomz/_notes/cooking.nytimes.com/salt-and-pepper-tofu.md

 - weekday
 ---

-When tossing the tofu in a flour/cornstarch mixture, add 1 tsp salt, 1 tsp granulated sugar, and 1/2 tsp of chili powder.
+When tossing the tofu in a flour/cornstarch mixture, add 1 tsp salt, 1 tsp granulated sugar, and ½tsp of chili powder.